nnul/deck-duel/README.md

 When an Ace is played that player ends their turn by reshuffling their deck and starting a new round.
 At the beginning of a new round the player resets their Energy points to 3.
 If an unfocused **A** was played all Attack and Defense points are also removed.
 If an **A\*** was played any existing Attack and Defense points are carried into the next round.

+Only the player who played an Ace reshuffles their cards.
+The other player continues until the Ace in their deck is played.

 ### Winning

 The first player to reduce their opponents health below 1 wins.